Standardisiertes Glossar

 A tool that lets you use OCI container runtimes with Kubernetes CRI.

-[+]CRI-O is an implementation of the Container runtime interface (CRI) to enable using container runtimes that are compatible with the Open Container Initiative (OCI) runtime spec.
+[+]CRI-O is an implementation of the Container Runtime Interface (CRI) to enable using container runtimes that are compatible with the Open Container Initiative (OCI) runtime spec.

 Deploying CRI-O allows Kubernetes to use any OCI-compliant runtime as the container runtime for running Pods, and to fetch OCI container images from remote registries.